phkaeser/wlmaker/doc/ROADMAP.md

   * Show icon from XDG desktop entry.
   * For running apps, consider showing the surface on the tile.
   * Configuration menu: Commandline, and further settings.
+  * Use SVG as principal icon format, and scale without quality loss.

 * A logo and info panel.